chiammin97/currency-converter/README.md

 Simple Currency Converter Tool <br>

 To Do: <br>
-• Make Number easier to Read
+• Make Numbers easier to Read <br>
 • Round up the numbers ?